 They realized that the space was old and hadn’t been lived in for quite some time, but were able to see past the grimy kitchen and bath, as well as the worn floors and peeling paint in this two-bedroom apartment in the famed Clinton Hill Co-ops (we’re big fans, as you know).
 The large bedrooms were a big plus, while the generous common area could open up even further by removing walls separating the kitchen from the dining and living rooms.
 Otherwise, the size and layout were exactly right for their family of four, and they would remain within commuting distance to their daycare.
 The listed price also left room in their budget for the renovation the apartment so desperately needed.

-When the discussion came around to renovation at the Open House, the listing agent, Tom Stuart of Bond New York (who coincidentally also lived in the CHCs), mentioned that Sweeten would be an option for their project, given the ever-growing list of Sweeten alumni in the complex.
+When the discussion came around to renovation at the Open House, the listing agent, Tom Stuart (who coincidentally also lived in the CHCs), mentioned that Sweeten would be an option for their project, given the ever-growing list of Sweeten alumni in the complex.
 So as they went into contract, Sam posted the project and requested bids from contractors.
 A Sweeten contractor fit the bill, and they got to work updating the apartment after a slight delay in obtaining approval from the board and managing agent.

 To create a feeling of spaciousness, walls were knocked down to open sight lines between all of the common areas.
 (With two kids under five, this was especially important.)
 Sam wanted the kitchen to feel as large as possible by New York City standards, since the couple cooks frequently.
 The contractor did this by closing off one of the openings between the hallway and the kitchen, so that a pantry and refrigerator could be installed in that space.
 On the opposite side of the kitchen, in place of the old walls framing the dining area, a peninsula was installed for additional counter space and storage.
 The sink was moved out of a cramped corner, and placed alongside the dishwasher for ease of access.
 Sam chose to go with Lowe’s cabinets for the affordability factor, and their Sweeten contractor was happy to provide input on what made the most sense.
 (Also, by this point, they learned that Sam was pregnant with their third child, meaning that this was unlikely to be their forever home!)
 When considering the palette, soothing neutrals provided a subtle backdrop to the inevitable and colorful chaos that always accompanies kids and their toys.
 This meant going with Kraftmaid’s Greyloft for the cabinets, and a soft eggshell-colored backsplash from Nemo Tile.
 Bronze knobs and pulls were selected for a warm contrast.
 In terms of storage, the full-length pantry was outfitted with pull-out drawers for maximum accessibility.
 Following that logic, drawers were also installed in the peninsula instead of shelves.
 The kitchen design also included a Lazy Susan in the upper corner, so that hard-to-reach items in the back wouldn’t be a problem.
 Lastly, an integrated garbage bin kept the trash out of sight.